DerBejijing/industrial-crafting/README.md

 ## Added chemicals
 The following materials/chemicals were added.
+"Raw" means that the item is from vanilla minecraft und must be refined before usage.
-Click on any of them to get detailed information on their usage and synthesis.
+Please refer to the README on chemicals to get detailed information on their usage and synthesis.
 | Raw | Special | Material |
 | --- | --- | --- |
 | :x: | - | Acetic acid |